sanji185/EYE_Blinking_Counter/README.md

 Install dependencies

-01. pip install opencv-python --user
+>>> pip install opencv-python --user
-02. pip install cvzone --user
+>>> pip install cvzone --user
-03. pip install mediapipe --user
+>>> pip install mediapipe --user

+All dependencies are fully installed and then run it
+>>> python .\blinking_counter.py

+Note:
+If you want to use any video other than this video, bring the video inside your folder and put it in
+"cap = cv2.VideoCapture('0.mp4')" and change the video name in this code.
+>>> cap = cv2.VideoCapture('<your video file name>')